mikebrad140/ST558---Project-1/README.md

                                      include.lowest = TRUE))
 ```

-### Next, lets create some contingency tables to examine some of our categorical variables:
+### Now let’s begin our exploatory data analysis.
+So we will create some contingency tables to examine some of our categorical variables:

     1. First we'll look at a contingency table of expensive recipes by vegetarian recipes.
     2. Second, we'll look at a contingency table of yummy score categories by healthy recipes.